flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 - **Character type group**: These background types follow the traditional tile system, the frame is rendered by filling it with tiles.
     - **Static** or 'Text' background: An ordinary background.
 Up to 512x512 pixels wide, 256 colours and 16 palettes.
 It includes all the typical [effects](super-nintendo#tab-1-2-background) (H/V flipping, H/V scrolling, mosaic, alpha blending) plus an extra 'fading' effect.
 Up to 1024 tiles can be used.
     - **Affine** background: A background with [affine transformations](super-nintendo#unique-features).
 However, it doesn't allow H/V flipping and can only fetch 256 tiles (one quarter from the maximum).
 The size of this layer is 1024x1024 pixels wide.
-    - **Affine Extended** background: Same as affine but restores the full amount of tiles and supports H/V flip.
+    - **Affine Extended - Character**: Same as affine but restores the full amount of tiles and supports H/V flip.
 - **Bitmap type group**: Instead of processing tiles, the engine treats VRAM as a frame buffer.
-All of them inherit all the effects available from the character affine background.
-    - **256 colours Extended**: Uses a 512x512 px frame-buffer.
+    - **Affine Extended - 256 colours**: Inherit all the effects available from the 'Affine Extended - Character'.
+The difference is that they are applied on a single 512x512 px bitmap.
-    - **Direct colour Extended**: Similar to the previous one but the frame buffer now supports up to 32,768 colours (15-bit).
+    - **Affine Extended - Direct colour**: Similar to the previous one but the frame buffer now supports up to 32,768 colours (15-bit).
     - **Large screen**: Eats up a whole 128 KB chunk of VRAM to render a large 1024x512 px frame-buffer.
+- **3D background**: Displays the rendering of the 3D engine as a background layer, which is essential to show whatever the 3D engine has processed.
+While it doesn't provide a lot of 2D effects, there're interesting features like horizontal scrolling and alpha blending (with other background layers).
+Also, it's the only type that supports up to 262,144 colours (18-bit)

-These modes can't be chosen arbitrary, instead, the console provides a series of **background modes** with different combinations set.
+These modes can't be chosen arbitrarily, instead, the console provides a series of **background modes** with different combinations set.
+Nevertheless, you can see here that the Affine Extended mode is available in three different flavours ('Character', '256 colours' and 'Direct colour').
+So, in the next section, when you see that X background mode supports the 'Affine Extended' type, developers can choose which variant they want.

 #### Background modes {.tab}